RusdiHaizim/admiral-arithmetic/README.md

 Project for EnlighteNUS, a hackathon organized by NUS-IEEE on 23rd-24th February, 2019.

-Code Required:
+Code:
- - client.py (client code for RPis)
+ - client.py (client code for RPi)
 	 - can break down into different modules in the future
- - server.py (server code for Computer)
+ - server.py (server code for another RPi)

- Setup (client.py):
+ Setup:
  - connect to server
  - initialize variables
  - get question list from server
  - get user input for ship positions
  - submit confirmation
  - wait for both players confirmation
- -

 Loop:
 - display qn no., current qn,